-New Strategic Plan launched during the 2009-2010 academic year.
+The Citadel Blueprint, Strategic Plan for Educating Principled Leaders entered its second year of implementation.
 The Citadel's Blueprint: Strategic Plan for Educating Principled Leaders was constructed thorough a campus-wide collaborative process.
 This plan communicates the institution's priorities for 2009-2012.
+The accomplishments realized during 2010-2011 are highlighted in the Blueprint Annual Report on in Attachment II.